 Hangout Music Fest (May)

 Music, music, music!
 Bands, bands and more bands!
-It’s the Hangout Music Fest, the Gulf Coast’s annual ode to surf, sun and sounds.
+It’s Hangout Music Fest, the Gulf Coast’s annual ode to surf, sun and sounds.

-Enjoy the entire event, soak in the sun and the whole music lineup with a three-day general admission wristband.
+Enjoy the entire event, soak in the sun and the music lineup with a three-day general admission wristband.
 VIP and Super VIP wristbands also available.
 No single day tickets.

 Wharf Uncorked Food and Drink Festival (September)